Learning and improvement

 The are several strands to our learning and improvement programme all of which are explained below:

 Quality Assurance Audits

-HSCB audits and reviews cases through its ongoing quality assurance programme and through in-depth reviews of cases of significant concern through which additional learning will be identified.
-Where necessary improvements are identified through this work, the appropriate actions are referred to either individuals or other Sub Groups of the HSCB.
-These are then monitored by the Board's Quality Assurance sub group.
+HSAB audits and reviews cases through its ongoing quality assurance programme and through in-depth reviews of cases of significant concern through which additional learning will be identified.
+Where necessary improvements are identified through this work, the findings are placed on to our Audit Tracker with appropriate actions.
+These are then monitored by the Board's Performance, Audit and Quality Assurance sub group.

 External reviews of our effectiveness and self evaluation

 These multi-agency events are held throughout the year and are based on subjects that practitioners have requested further knowledge of.
 On 19th May 2016 we held a session covering Information Sharing.